Key Takeaways

 Medicare Advantage Plans are rated in five different categories:

-- Staying healthy: screenings, tests, and vaccines
+- Staying healthy: Screenings, tests, and vaccines

 - Managing chronic (long-term) conditions